ankur-rc/structure_from_motion/readme.md

 ## Structure from Motion

-Given a sequence of images, estimates the 3D structure of the scene and the relative motion between each image.
+Given a sequence of images, estimates the 3D structure of the scene (sparse point cloud) and the relative motion between each image.

 ### Compile